raynertanxw/Metal-Playground/README.md

 # Future ideas / optimisations
 - Have a metal-cpp version for iOS target (currently metal-cpp source from apple is only for AppKit not UIKit)
 - Figure out how to properly make swift arrays faster, bypassing all safety checks to match performance of metal-cpp
-- Extend TextureAtlas shader pipeline to support multiple
+- Extend TextureAtlas shader pipeline to support multiple textures.
+- Combine all 3 shaders into 1, and get rid of the draw call type batching system (since there's no longer any need for it).

 # External Tools used:
 ## Font to MSDF font files